Beanie was bitten by the storytelling bug as a child and is finally doing something about it. Visit about.me/beanielei for more.

 Whether Italian or Chinese, the chemical component of all fireworks are: 1) a chemical mixture that produces a colour, 2) an oxidiser, and 3) a fuel.
 After a firework is lit, the oxidiser reacts with the fuel to produce energy which propels the firework into the sky, where the chemical mixture ignites, producing the sounds, sparkles, and colours we are all familiar with.

-What Is the Future for Fireworks?
+What Is the Future of Fireworks?

 Fireworks are now used around the world for all kinds of celebrations, most notably in the various public New Year's Eve displays in most capital cities of the world.
-They have become very complex, and at the last count, there are 13 different classes of firework.
+They have become very complex, and at the last count, there are 13 different classes of fireworks.

 They can get also get very smoky, and have been known to frighten children, pets, and autistic adults, and for this reason, soundless and less-smoky varieties of fireworks with all the sparkle and none of the noise have been developed.
-An alternative to these, which have been developed in China where fireworks were born, are electronic fireworks, which are laser and light projections which can be controlled with computers to produce the desired effects.
+An alternative to these, which have been developed in China where fireworks were born, are electronic fireworks, which are laser and light projections that can be controlled with computers to produce the desired effects.

 Unlike firecrackers, which haven’t found wide acceptance outside Asia, fireworks have become the mainstay of night-time celebrations around the world and will continue to be so as long as parties go on.
 So despite this pandemic, I’ll be looking out for them later on in the year, in November, when they’ll be around in UK gardens for the Hindu festival of Diwali and the English celebration of Bonfire Night.
 If you’re lucky enough to be seeing fireworks where you are, enjoy them from a socially distant view and stay safe!